The Tree of Life: Tangled Roots and Sexy Shoots

 Fig 8: Tangled roots (Doolittle 2000)

-The picture of horizontal transfer is even more tangled in bacterial and archaeal genomes, which contain a great number of shared and exchanged genes, probably through viral transfer.
+There are glaring incidences of horizontal transfer in higher organisms, where for example, cows have a gene that originated in snakes.
+The picture of horizontal transfer is even more tangled in bacterial and archaeal genomes, which contain a great number of shared and exchanged genes, through promiscuous viral transfer between species.

 Fig 9: High resolution tree of the three domains of life (Ciccarelli, Bork et. al. 2006) (click to enlarge).